ammuench/bartender.dogshell/README.md

-# OpenAI API Quickstart - Python example app
+# OpenAI Cocktail Recipes Generator

+This is an example app for generating cocktail recipes by name.
+You may try both well-known cocktail names or try to invent your own.
-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
+This app is based on the [pet name generator app](https://github.com/openai/openai-quickstart-python) used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
 Check out the tutorial or follow the instructions below to get set up.

 ## Setup